Is Your Antenna Holding Back Your Rural Broadband Speeds?

 There’s no one-size-fits-all solution.
 You might be in full line of sight of a tower.
 You might be in a valley, behind a hill, or surrounded by native bush.
 Every property is different, and so are the optimal antenna types.

 At WombatNET, we don’t sell off-the-shelf kits.
 We assess each location on its own merits, often using custom equipment, tools, and mounts to get the best results.
-Whether it’s 4G, 4G+, or 5G (where available), our goal is simple: get you the best possible performance for what you’re already paying.
+Whether it’s 4G, 4G+, or 5G (where available), our goal is simple: to get you the best possible performance for what you pay.

 You Might Be Paying for Speed You’re Not Getting

-“We switched from our old setup to a new antenna and modem from WombatNET — went from 12 Mbps to 75 Mbps overnight.” — Customer in Kaitoke, Upper Hutt
+“We switched from our old setup to a new antenna and modem from WombatNET and went from 12 Mbps to 70 Mbps overnight.” – Customer in Kaitoke, Upper Hutt

 We Can Help (Even If You’re Not in Our Coverage Area)

-WombatNET specialises in rural and semi-rural broadband across the Wellington region — including Shannon, Upper Hutt, Kāpiti, Whiteman’s Valley, Ōtaki, Wainuiomata Coast, Foxton, and more.
+WombatNET specialises in rural and semi-rural broadband across the Wellington region – including Upper Hutt, Kāpiti, Whiteman’s Valley, Ōtaki, Wainuiomata Coast, Takapu Valley, and more.

 👉 Learn more about WombatWireless4G+